DinMo

 Alexandra Augusti

-Retargeting and remarketing are two marketing techniques commonly used by most companies.
-Although these terms are often used to refer to the same concepts, there are essential differences between the two methods.
+Retargeting and remarketing are two marketing techniques widely used by most businesses.
+Although these terms are often used to refer to the same concepts, there are essential differences between the two approaches.

 👉🏼 This article aims to clarify these notions to help you better choose between these data activation use cases according to your marketing objectives.